avikhemani/InspoHelp/privacypolicy.md

 The Application may contain links to third-party websites and applications of interest, including advertisements and external services, that are not affiliated with us.
 Once you have used these links to leave the Application, any information you provide to these third parties is not covered by this Privacy Policy, and we cannot guarantee the safety and privacy of your information.
 Before visiting and providing any information to any third-party websites, you should inform yourself of the privacy policies and practices (if any) of the third party responsible for that website, and should take those steps necessary to, in your discretion, protect the privacy of your information.
 We are not responsible for the content or privacy and security practices and policies of any third parties, including other sites, services or applications that may be linked to or from the Application.

+Please note that Inspo is no way related to or associated with TikTok or Bytedance.
+You can simply paste links to TikTok videos in the app in order to save their favorite recipes.

 ## SECURITY OF YOUR INFORMATION

 We use administrative, technical, and physical security measures to help protect your personal information.
 While we have taken reasonable steps to secure the personal information you provide to us, please be aware that despite our efforts, no security measures are perfect or impenetrable, and no method of data transmission can be guaranteed against any interception or other type of misuse.
 Any information disclosed online is vulnerable to interception and misuse by unauthorized parties.
 Therefore, we cannot guarantee complete security if you provide personal information.